Will AI Replace Salespeople? Separating Fact from Hype

 While AI seems different from other technological advances, Skynet hasn't taken over yet — and we probably have a long way to go before it does.
 That same World Economic Forum Jobs Report estimates that AI will contribute to a work shift that'll create 97 million new jobs.

 AI will continue to evolve and improve, but these improvements will make salespeople more efficient, not replace them entirely.
 An important consideration is that the most successful salespeople are typically those who build strong customer relationships.
-That's a task that’s uniquely suited to human beings.
+And that's a task uniquely suited to human beings.

 There's a high demand for salespeople with unique skills to sell in a complex B2B environment.
 Here are five important traits for a successful sales team that AI cannot replicate (yet).